ethankyle360/ethankyle360/README.md

 - :seedling: Exploring Tech Enthusiast.

-- :zap: In my free time, I read tech articles related to Bootstrap and learn new things such as Finance and Economics.
+- :zap: In my free time, I read anything related to AI/ML and enjoy learning new things each day.

 ---